Characters: Friendship Is Magic-The Cutie Mark Crusaders

 - American Accents: A southern drawl, just like the rest of her immediate family.

 - Ascended Extra: Slowly getting there.
-She has more episodes than her big sister Applejack, who is one of the main characters.
+She has more focus episodes than her big sister Applejack, who is one of the main characters.
+However, she was never strictly an "extra" to begin with.

 - Big Sister Worship: She greatly admires Applejack and eagerly declares her the coolest pony in Ponyville when asked.